esdrono/interview-challenges/README.md

 * get_max_blocks: gets the height (level) of a pyramid and returns the maximum number of blocks that can be used to build such pyramid.
 * get_min_blocks: gets the height (level) of a pyramid and returns the minimum number of blocks that cam be used to build such pyramid.

+## Challenge 2

+### The API client

+#### Instructions

+Go to api_client folder and update api_client.py and main.py to work together

+This challenge requires some python dependencies, install them by executing the command: `./install.sh`.
+If there are any issues during the installation, you will need to solve them.

+The API client consist in 4 functions:

+* get_todo: gets a "todo" data
+* get_user: gets a "user" data
+* get_todo_list: gets a list of "todo" data
+* read_todo_data: parses a list of "todo" data from a file

+The main.py should be executed to get a list of todos with IDs: [1, 50, 200], then read the 2 todo entries from data.json file and add them to the list.

+After that, query the users from the todo list and add them to each todo dictionary in a field named 'user', then print the todo list.